lfilstro/HITL-ABC/README.md

 ## Instructions to run the experiments (Section 4)

+Note : linear-ABC, ridge-ABC, and neural-ABC were implemented using the *abc* library in R

 ### Experiment under model misspecification (Section 4.1)

 Check the "misspecification" sub-folder.
 You will find there a notebook reproducing the experiment.
 Note that it uses some datasets, which are provided, as well as the R codes which were used to create them.